nazdridoy/ngpt/docs/usage/cli_usage.md

 # Interactive chat with logging and custom temperature
 ngpt -i --log chat.log --temperature 0.9

-# Shell command with no streaming
+# Shell command with plain text output
-ngpt --shell --display-mode no-stream "find all large files and create a report"
+ngpt --shell --plaintext "find all large files and create a report"

-# Git commit message with pretty formatting
+# Git commit message with markdown formatting (default)
-ngpt --gitcommsg --display-mode prettify
+ngpt --gitcommsg

 # Use a custom role with web search
 ngpt --role technical_writer --web-search "Write documentation for a REST API"